 Cutting the lid (the top part with stem) is the most crucial task, as one wrong move and the lid will fall straight into the lantern.
-Use a simple chef’s knife to cut the lid with precision.
-Star from drawing and then cut on an inward angle so that the lid doesn’t slip into the pumpkin when you put it back after cutting in the end.
+You can use a simple chef’s knife to cut the lid with precision.
+Star from drawing and then cut on an inward angle so that the lid fits over the pumpkin when you put it back after cutting in the end.

 Scoop Out Everything from Inside

-After cutting the lid, the next step includes removing all the pulp fabric and seeds from the belly of the pumpkin.
+After cutting the lid, the next step is to remove all the pulp and seeds from the belly of the pumpkin.
 We would recommend you clean the pumpkin properly and make space for the candle to be placed inside the pumpkin.
-Use a metal spoon to scrape out all the fabric and seeds.
+Use a metal spoon to scrape out all the pulp and seeds.
 You can even do so with your hand.
 It is a fun part of pumpkin carving that you can enjoy with your kids.
-The extracted pumpkin seeds make a good snack and they can also be used in decoration.
+The extracted pumpkin seeds make a good snack and can also be used in decoration.

 If you wish to be a pro at pumpkin carving, start from scratch.
-It is better to first draw the design you wish to carve on the pumpkin, this will help you execute a mess-free pumpkin carving project.
+It is better to first draw the desired pattern on the pumpkin, or simply trace it with a paper model.
 Simply use a marker or stick the print of the design you wish to create as a stencil on the pumpkin, trace the design and carve it out gently.

 Cut Out the Design

-As we said before, if you are not familiar with how to carve a pumpkin and this is your first try, it is better to go for an easy project first.
+If you are not familiar with how to carve a pumpkin and this is your first try, it is better to go for an easy project first.
 While carving the pumpkin, never cut in angels, rather it is best to cut straight.
 You can even store scrap pumpkins as they can be used for additional visual details.
-It is better to start from the center and then move outward rather can cutting the boundaries first.
+It is recommended to start from the center and then move outward instead of cutting the boundaries first.

 Add Finishing Touches